Seattle acting classes starting soon:

 - If your goal is to develop your foundation acting skills, step by step, take: Beginning Acting; Intermediate Acting; and Acting 103: The Next Step, to start with.

-- If your dream is to act in movies or television, you should also take either Acting 104: Acting for the Camera or Let’s Make a Movie and the Auditioning workshop.
+- If your dream is to act in movies or television, you should also take Acting for the Camera, Let’s Make a Movie and the Auditioning workshop.

 - If you would like to earn a Certificate in Acting Fundamentals, take the following classes (you can take them at any time; they don’t all have to be the same quarter): Acting 101: Beginning Acting; Acting 102: Intermediate Acting; either Acting 103: The Next Step or Let’s Make a Movie; and the Auditioning workshop